akshay2bhardwaj/testgit/README.md

 ## Add all directory to .gitignore file which have to ignore
 /dir/ - any specific repo\
 dir/ - all folder anywhere with name dir
+## Add file to .gitignore file which have to ignore
+Error.txt - any specific\
+\*.txt - pattern
 ## Move to Untracked files
 ```
 git remove --cached FileName
 ```
-## Add all file to .gitignore file which have to ignore
-Error.txt - any specific\
-\*.txt - pattern
 # Diff
 ## after change before staged
 git diff